KasiR07/Hospital-Management-System/README.md

 # Hospital-Management-System

-This software is made using Java GUI.
+This s/w is made using Java GUI.